timewave-computer/recursive-sp1-verifier/context.md

 - **Batching**:
   - Groups Merkle proofs by target domain and batch interval
-- **Recursive ZK Verification**:
+- **Recursive ZK Verification** (✳️ see note below):
-  - Verifies the entire batch using a recursive proof system
+  - Verifies the entire batch using recursive proof systems
   - Produces a single ZKP (e.g., Groth16) for the batch

+✳️ **We require two distinct recursive proofs**:
+  1. **Domain State Proofs** – For verifying individual domain-level Merkle proofs (e.g., account/storage proofs from Ethereum, Cosmos)
+  2. **SMT Update Proofs** – For verifying updates to the Sparse Merkle Tree that tracks latest trusted roots for each domain

 - **Trusted Root Verification**:
   - Maintains an on-chain **Sparse Merkle Tree (SMT)** that stores the *latest finalized* trusted state root for each domain
-  - This SMT is updated via light clients
+  - This SMT is updated via light clients or proof-based SMT updates

 The SMT allows:
 - Storing and retrieving the latest root for a given chain
 - Verifying that each batched proof is valid against the known state

-It is cruical that the SMT root must be published on-chain every ERA, so that proofs can be verified against the current state.
+It is crucial that the SMT root must be published on-chain every ERA, so that proofs can be verified against the current state.

 All recursive ZKPs are verified against the SMT root, which itself becomes a **public input** in the recursive circuit.